Important Wetlands

 What's Next

 NRM South have been running projects in the Moulting Lagoon-Apsley Marshes complex for the past 20 years under different funding rounds.
 This project wrapped up in June 2023 however, these wetlands remain a priority for funding and investment under the Southern Tasmanian Regional Strategy.
-We hope to continue working with key stakeholders to build on the significant achievements that have been completed over the past three years and beyond.
+We are continuing to work with key stakeholders to build on the significant achievements delivered over the past three years and beyond.

 This project is in line with the United Nations Sustainable Development Goals